 A Whole-Government COVID-19 Mental Health Response and Recovery Plan

-The COVID-19 pandemic is putting a huge strain on people’s mental wellbeing.
+The COVID-19 pandemic is putting a huge strain on people’s mental well-being.
 Our longitudinal study on the mental health effects of the pandemic shows that the burden of mental distress is borne disproportionately by those with less economic security.
-In some cases, these are people facing considerable existing challenges, such as those with existing mental health problems surviving in a destructive cycle of poverty and mental distress, or those facing structural inequalities due to belonging to an ethnic minority group.
+In some cases, these people face considerable challenges, such as those with existing mental health problems surviving in a destructive cycle of poverty and mental distress or those facing structural inequalities due to belonging to an ethnic minority group.

-Unless action is taken to protect vulnerable people’s economic security and support them in dealing with the resulting stress, mental health inequalities are likely to be exacerbated as the pandemic and the ensuring economic downturn proceed.
+Unless action is taken to protect vulnerable people’s economic security and support them in dealing with the resulting stress, mental health inequalities will likely be exacerbated as the pandemic, and the ensuing economic downturn proceed.

-There will be no vaccine for these population mental health impacts of the COVID-19 pandemic.
-Instead, we should urgently invest in meeting our fundamental and complex human needs, starting from addressing the key issue of financial inequality in our societies.
+There will be no vaccine for these populations' mental health effects of the COVID-19 pandemic.
+Instead, we should urgently invest in meeting our fundamental and complex human needs, starting by addressing the key issue of financial inequality in our societies.

 The following have worked on this briefing and the research behind it: